KohlsTechnology/prometheus_bigquery_remote_storage_adapter/ACKNOWLEDGEMENT.md

 Thanks to all the great contributors support of this project!

-Further inspiration and code examples were taken from: https://github.com/google/truestreet
+Further inspiration and code examples were taken from: https://github.com/google/truestreet and https://github.com/RedisTimeSeries/prometheus-redistimeseries-adapter